BraviNoname/Bravi/Bravifanfic/th11/README.md

 Just so you get what's going on without relying on the ingame dialogue I have yet to make.
 Also, despite my decent english level, there can be some gramatical errors...
 Please don't be a grammar nazi. =<
 Each incident takes place after the one corresponding to each game.

-There's some abnormal heat around the Hakurei Shrine.
+There's some abnormal heat around the Hakurei Shrine even if this is winter.
 The protagonists wonder where this comes from, and could only guess Noname's world.

 Stage 1 :